rerrorctf/ret/README.md

 $ go build
 ```

 This will produce the `rctf` binary.
 This static binary / single file is all you need to use `rctf`.

+## Pre-built Binary

+You can simply get the latest pre-built binary from https://github.com/rerrorctf/rctf/releases.

+Please note that, while `rctf` is a single static file built for x64 linux, you can use go to build this for a range of platforms (although this hasn't been tested yet).

-## installation
+## Installation

 Here installation just means putting `rctf` somewhere on your path.
 I like to copy it to `/usr/local/bin`.